Skip to main content

 on_exhausted: return_last

-# Complex schema: more attempts, full critique
+# Complex schema: more attempts, fail on exhaustion

 reprompt: